Martin-Lacroix/NanoFEM/README.md

 # CGFEM-Nano

 Code developped for obtaining the **advanced Master's degree in Nanotechnologies**.
 The code is a finite element algorithm for linear elasticity with surface stress and surface stiffness theory, or non-linear saint Venant-Kirchhoff elasticity for large deformations.
 The doc folder contains a compilable documentation of the input parameters.
-This code is not standalone and requiers an input in solver.cpp (see the dataStruct object in the code).
+This code is not standalone and requiers an input in solver.cpp.
+[Thesis report here](https://dial.uclouvain.be/memoire/ucl/object/thesis:30436).

 ## Use